Yes, September is Pain Awareness Month. A time to remind myself that other people have no idea what this chronic pain thing is all about.

 Left in the chronic pain state long enough and it alters the brain in various ways.

 One way is that it reduces the gray matter in the brain.
 Gray matter is the area of the brain important for such things as attention, learning, coordination, thought processes, motor control and memory.
-And it really comes to no surprise to anyone with chronic pain that we have a problem learning new things, focusing, concentrating, and remembering things.
+And it really comes as no surprise to anyone with chronic pain that we have a problem learning new things, focusing, concentrating, and remembering things.
 Or even problem solving and finding solutions easily.

 Motor control can also be impacted as this study explains.
 This means that chronic pain patients can struggle to control their motor functions (including day to day activities and movements and more precise movements and coordination).